WhiskeySockets/Baileys/README.md

 2. ``` npm install ```
 3. ``` npm run example ```

-## Unit Tests
-Baileys also comes with a unit test suite.
-Simply cd into the Baileys directory & run `npm test`.

-You will require a phone with WhatsApp to test, and a second WhatsApp number to send messages to.
-Set the phone number you can randomly send messages to in a `.env` file with `TEST_JID=1234@s.whatsapp.net`

 ## Install
 Create and cd to your NPM project directory and then in terminal, write:
 1. stable: `npm install @adiwajshing/baileys`